uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 ## Variety

-Variety refers to the many different types of data (plain text, images, videos, and many more types) that are generated and stored.
-Online transactions, emails, and even individual mouse clicks on a webpage are generating data.
+Variety refers to the many different types of data (plain text, images, videos, and many many more) that are generated and stored.
+Online transactions, emails, and even individual mouse clicks on a webpage are generating data of different types.

 {image file-path="img/chapters/different-data-types.png" alt="Icons representing seven different types of files or data points are shown.
 These are audio files, mouse clicks, online transactions, online messages, email, images, and a spreadsheet."}